sdegutis/90s.dev/site/public/guides/architecture.md

 * System-wide events are sent to all processes via [BroadcastChannel](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel)

-* Users can publish data files and JavaScript modules to a shared filesystem
+* Users can publish data, code, and apps under `net/` in the [shared filesystem](../technical/filesystem.md#filesystem)

-* Dynamic modules work with `import` thanks to a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)
+* Shared modules can be natively imported due to a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)

-## Use-cases

-The architecture of [90s.dev/os/](/os/) makes it an ideal game development platform:

-* **Game engine developers** can make and publish apps like sprite/map/audio editors

-* **Artists** can use these apps to make and publish game assets like spritesheets/sfx

-* **Game developers** can use these apps and assets to build and publish games
+This design allows for many use-cases:

+* Creating 60fps web games with low input latency and high graphical output

+* Creating code libraries, data assets, and game-maker components

+* Sharing or consuming all of these through a shared file system

 ## Host